kianCHINERY/VIN-Sorter/README.md

 ## Dependencies 🖥️🔗⚙️

 The **VIN Sorter** relies on specific matrix files, which provide compatibility and processing rules for supported vehicle makes and models.
 These files are essential for accurate VIN categorization.

+These Matrixes are directly corralated by the aforementioned checked digit.
+When edits are made to the matrixes the digit(s) will be evidently shown in the column names.

 ## Input Requirements 📝📤🔍